drupal-graphql-compose/documentation/features/layout-builder.md

 The `BlockField` block acts as a proxy back to the entity field values.
 Each field enabled on the entity will have a BlockField block available.

-Each interface field is reduced into a generic type for each entity type.
+- Each `interface field` is reduced into a generic type for each entity type.
 Eg `Node.title` &rarr; `BlockFieldNodeTitle`

-Each unique field for an entity type is a specific type for that entity bundle.
+- Each `content field` for an entity type is a specific type for that entity bundle.
 Eg `NodeArticle.body` &rarr; `BlockFieldNodeArticleBody`

 <!-- tabs:start -->